owgee/genai-fake-article/README.md

 - **Generate Research Titles**: The tool generates plausible research paper titles based on a given topic or keyword.
 - **Generate Abstracts**: For each generated title, the tool creates a corresponding abstract that mimics the style and structure of real academic papers.
 - **Customizable Models**: The project uses pre-trained models from the Hugging Face Transformers library, which can be fine-tuned for more specific outputs.
+- **Full Paper Generation**: Allows for the generation of full research papers with sections like Introduction, Methodology, Results, and Conclusion, saved as a `.docx` file.

 ## Getting Started

 ### Prerequisites

 - Python 3.x
+- Jupyter Notebook or Jupyter Lab
 - Virtual environment (optional but recommended)
 - Git

 ### Installation

 1. **Clone the Repository**:

    ```bash
    git clone https://github.com/owgee/genai-fake-article.git
    cd genai-fake-article
    ```

 2. **Set Up the Virtual Environment**:

    ```bash
    python3 -m venv venv
    source venv/bin/activate  # On Windows: venv\Scripts\activate